adamruzicka/foreman_theme_satellite/README.md

 Use [Monkey-patching](http://culttt.com/2015/06/17/what-is-monkey-patching-in-ruby/) in order to change functionality:

-* Create a moudle with the overrided method
+* Create a module with the method you want to override

 ```ruby
 module Openstack